September 4th 2020

 Think of breakfast food and you’re most likely to conjure up images of crunchy cereal, buttery toast and hearty bowls of porridge.
 Unfortunately starting the day with carb-heavy food like this (even if it's low fat) isn’t ideal if you’re on a weight-loss mission.

-According to Dr Michael Mosley, creator of the 5:2 and Fast 800 intermittent fasting diets and the Fast 800 weight loss programme, low-carb breakfast choices (chia bircher, eggs or yoghurt, for example) are a must when it comes to successful weight loss.
+According to Dr Michael Mosley, creator of the 5:2 and Fast 800 intermittent fasting diets and the Fast 800 weight loss programme, whose TV show Lose a Stone in 21 Days with Michael Mosley is currently on Wednesdays at 9pm, low-carb breakfast choices (chia bircher, eggs or yoghurt, for example) are a must when it comes to successful weight loss.

 After extensive research into diets the world over, Dr Michael Mosley based his highly successful weight loss and health maintenance plans around the Mediterranean diet - a relatively high fat, low-ish carb way of eating, with an abundance of fibre, fresh fruit and vegetables, oily fish and olive oil and has a low glycaemic index, meaning it keeps blood sugar levels stable.